-It is important that the AtoN manager’s requirements are stated, where relevant for all design life stages of the goods or works, including commissioning, operation, maintenance and decommissioning.
+It is important that the AtoN manager’s requirements are stated, where relevant, for all design life stages of the goods or works, including commissioning, operation, maintenance and decommissioning.

 Site investigations

 On more complex AtoN projects, for example, the design of a structural steel or concrete tower with foundations, the AtoN manager may need to provide information about the site to facilitate the design.
-If the information is not available, the AtoN manager may be required to commission site investigations.
+If the information is not available, the AtoN manager (or the designer, depending on the contract arrangements) may be required to commission site investigations.
 Such investigations can include:

 Geotechnical investigation, to establish soil characteristics and ground conditions.